 Six months later, life got better.
 I received an e-mail from a woman saying how much she enjoyed Mortom and she wanted to acquire it for her publishing house, Thomas & Mercer.
 Needless to say, I was more than happy to oblige, and I was off and running in the way I’d always dreamed.

 I’d love to say that hard work and talent have guided me through five novels and three publishers, but the reality is that timing, luck, and circumstance have all had a big hand.
 So many times over those early years I wanted to give up, but nothing worthwhile in this world comes easily, and perseverance and dedication are half the battle.
 The journey has been anything but easy, but it’s also been fulfilling beyond my wildest dreams.

 That was certainly a lucky break, Erik!
 Thank goodness you kept writing and persevering or your talent might not have been spotted.
 It just goes to show, never give up and your book might just fall into the right hands!

 Here are some of Erik’s books

 Erik Therme has thrashed in garage bands, inadvertently harbored runaways, and met Darth Vader.
 When he’s not at his computer, he can be found cheering on his youngest daughter’s volleyball team, or watching horror movies with his oldest.
 He currently resides in Iowa City, Iowa—one of only twenty-eight places in the world that UNESCO has certified as a City of Literature.
 Join Erik’s mailing list to be notified of new releases and author giveaways: http://eepurl.com/cD1F8L

 Check in next week to read Eric McFarlane’s writing journey.

-	And if you want to read about my writing journey, I’ve talking about it over on Tom William’s blog here.
+And if you want to read about my writing journey, I’m talking about it over on Tom William’s blog here.